torchlard/Notes/Courses/network.md

   ignore
 ```
 - receiver
-send individual ACK for each packet
+send individual ACK for each packet, no need consequential
+if pkt 3,4 ACKed, but pkt 2 unACK => wait for pkt 2 ACK, deliver all

 ```python
 if packet n in [base, base+N-1]: